-- ASTORIA: Columbia, Clatsop and Tillamook Counties - CENTRAL OREGON: Crook, Deschutes and Jefferson Counties - COOS BAY: Coos and Curry Counties - EASTERN OREGON: Baker, Grant, Harney, Malheur, Union and Wallowa Counties - EUGENE: Benton, Lane and Linn Counties - KLAMATH FALLS: Klamath and Lake Counties - MID-VALLEY: Marion, Polk and Yamhill Counties - NEWPORT: Lincoln County - NORTHEAST OREGON: Morrow and Umatilla Counties - PORTLAND: Clackamas, Multnomah and Washington Counties - ROSEBURG: Douglas County - SOUTHERN OREGON Jackson and Josephine Counties - THE DALLES: Gilliam, Hood River, Sherman, Wasco and Wheeler Counties
+- ASTORIA: Columbia, Clatsop and Tillamook Counties - CENTRAL OREGON: Crook, Deschutes and Jefferson Counties - COOS BAY: Coos and Curry Counties - EASTERN OREGON: Baker, Grant, Harney, Malheur, Union and Wallowa Counties - EUGENE: Benton, Lane and Linn Counties - KLAMATH FALLS: Klamath and Lake Counties - MID-VALLEY: Marion, Polk and Yamhill Counties - NEWPORT: Lincoln County - NORTHEAST OREGON: Morrow and Umatilla Counties - PORTLAND: Clackamas, Multnomah and Washington Counties - ROSEBURG: Douglas County - SOUTHERN OREGON Jackson and Josephine Counties

+• THE DALLES: Gilliam, Hood River, Sherman, Wasco and Wheeler Counties

 For seasonal employees who have not worked full-time for twelve (12) continuous months immediately preceding the layoff, the geographic area is the cost center program, unless the employee has demonstrated the knowledge, skills, and abilities in another program, in which case the geographic area includes the additional programs in the cost center.
-Section 2.

-- (a) For layoff purposes, all classifications within the UI Centers Section, identified by Report Distribution Code (RDC) 200 and 700 shall be considered a single geographic area. - (b) The Department will not have to calculate and post Layoff Service Dates for employees in classifications affected by layoff, as long as a vacancy exists (which management intends to fill) in the affected classification, within the designated area of layoff.
+- (a) For layoff purposes, all classifications within the entire Unemployment Insurance Divisions shall be considered a single geographic area. - (b) The Department will not have to calculate and post Layoff Service Dates for employees in classifications affected by layoff, as long as a vacancy exists (which management intends to fill) in the affected classification, within the designated area of layoff.
 This is predicated on a vacant position, which the Department intends to fill, always being considered as the "least senior" position in any classification.

 Section 3.
 The geographic area for Economists, Administrative Law Judges, and Auditors shall be their cost centers.
+REV: 2013,2023

-ARTICLE 70.1M--GEOGRAPHIC AREA FOR LAYOFF (DHS and OHA)
+ARTICLE 70.1M--GEOGRAPHIC AREA FOR LAYOFF (ODHS and OHA)

 Section 1.
-DHS.
-For purposes of Article 70--Layoff, the geographic area is defined as either the employee's worksite/building location or district as defined by DHS.
+ODHS.
+For purposes of Article 70--Layoff, the geographic area is defined as either the employee's worksite/building location or district as defined by ODHS.
 An employee receiving a layoff notice under Article 70 shall first select their designated geographic area for layoff (worksite location or district).
 Second, the employee must exercise their layoff rights pursuant to Article 70, Section 2, Subsection (d) or the option below:

-Option (5): Anywhere in the State within DHS, an employee may move into a vacant position, which DHS intends to fill, in the same or lower classifications for which the employee qualifies.
+Option (5): Anywhere in the State within ODHS, an employee may move into a vacant position, which ODHS intends to fill, in the same or lower classifications for which the employee qualifies.